jasonicarter/udacity/P7_AB_Testing/README.md

 Retention | .0549
 Net Conversion | .0156

+The number of clicks and enrollments both follow a binomial distribution.
+The standard deviation is computed with - sqrt(p(1-p)/n)

 The standard deviation calculated for each sample has a size of 5000 unique cookies visiting the course overview page.
 Please see [Baseline Values](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0) - the standard deviations are calcuated using these baseline values.

+Based on the 3 evaluation metrics, the analytical standard deviation will likely match the empirical standard deviation as the units of diversion for the experiment and analysis is cookies.
+While for the metric retention, given that the units of diversion and analysis are different (user-id vs cookies), it is likely that the analytical standard deivation and the emperical standard deviation will not match.

 ### Sizing
 #### Number of Samples vs. Power